European Wheelchair Basketball Championship

 The European Wheelchair Basketball Championship, is the main wheelchair basketball competition contested biennially by national teams governed by IWBF Europe, the European zone within the International Wheelchair Basketball Federation.
 The European Championship is also a qualifying tournament for the IWBF Wheelchair Basketball World Championships and the Paralympic Games.

-Establish
+History

 The first European Championship for men was held in 1970.
 The first European Championship for women was held in 1974.